 It’s because I’ve been working on streamlining a way to add WooCommerce (the most popular e-commerce plugin for WordPress) to my Parallax for Writers theme (which doesn’t support it out of the box).
 If you’re an existing Parallax for Writers author, I’ll soon be offering a one-time service to “upgrade” your Parallax for Writers theme so you can run WooCommerce.
 Stay tuned for more information about it.
 (It’s NOT ready yet, so please be patient.)

 If you’re using my Elementor for Writers theme, you don’t have to worry about compatibility.
 You could add WooCommerce to your site any time you want.
-But like I said, there are some technical steps that authors will likely struggle with while setting up WooCommerce, so stay tuned for more information and video tutorials that will help you with that.
+Here are some videos to guide you.